nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 1. Introduction

 Eva is a simple and lightweight application that **handles HR related administrative tasks**, like managing staff performance and recruitment of applicants, faster than a typical mouse/GUI driven app.
+This application is better suited for start-ups with a size of about 5-30 staff.

 This user guide takes you through the basics of Eva and helps you get moving straightaway.